 For purposes of this TMDL, permitted wastewater treatment facilities are considered point sources, and include POTWs and Non-POTWs.
 Pollutants discharged from wastewater treatment plants can contribute bacteria to receiving waters.
-As of 2023, there are twenty-seven (27) NPDES permitted discharges identified in the watershed of the listed segments in the Chattahoochee River Basin that could potentially impact streams on the 2022 303(d) list for fecal coliform bacteria.
+As of 2023, there are twenty-seven (27) NPDES permitted discharges identified in the watershed of the listed segments in the Chattahoochee River Basin that could potentially impact streams on the 2022 303(d) list for fecal coliform bacteria or those streams with revised TMDLs.
 Typically, the contributing watershed for a 303(d) listed segment is defined as the area upstream of the segment.